 1. Connect with native speakers for real-life talks

-One of the most prominent features of this app is native speakers from all over the world.
-No matter which language you’re learning, you can find an abundance of them to practice in your target language.
+One of the most prominent features of this app is its native speakers from around the world.
+No matter which language you’re learning, you can find many ways to practice in your target language.

-Do remember this isn’t a dating app, but a language exchange app.
-If you’re not a serious learner and looking for a time pass, this is definitely not meant for you.
-They also regularly ban the account who indulge in such activities.
+Remember, this isn’t a dating app but a language exchange app.
+If you’re not a serious learner looking for a time pass, this isn’t for you.
+They also regularly ban accounts that indulge in such activities.

 2. Robust Privacy Settings

-HelloTalk has many good privacy settings to safeguard user and protect your personal information.
+HelloTalk offers robust privacy settings to protect users and their personal information.

 If you are wary of strangers, you can restrict who can reach out to chat with you by exact language match, age, and gender.

-Plus, you can restrict your profile so that no one can find you with your HelloTalk ID and email or even disappear entirely from the search pages.
+Plus, you can restrict your profile so no one can find you using your HelloTalk ID and email, or even disappear entirely from search results.

 3. Tons of learning tools to improve language skills